SketchResponse/sketchresponse/docs/probconfig_plugins.md

 * `'color': <a color string>` - the color key should be give a color string that javascript recognizes.
 A listing of color names can be found [here](http://www.w3schools.com/colors/colors_names.asp).
 * `'dashStyle': <line dash string>` - the dashStyle key should have a string description of the dash style to used for drawing the line.
-A list of acceptable dash strings can be found [here]().
+Possible values: 'dashed', 'longdashed', 'dotted', 'dashdotted', 'solid' (default: 'dashdotted').

 ```python
 {'name': 'vertical-line', 'id': 'va', 'label': 'Vertical asymptote', 'color': 'gray', 'dashStyle': 'dashdotted'}